Eric-Xie98/Eric-Xie98/README.md

 - 👋 Hey, I’m @Eric-Xie98
-- 👀 I’m interested in Computer Engineering, Computer Science, Machine Learning, and AI!
+-  I’m interested in Full-Stack SWE with a focus on AI, ML, and automation!
-- 🌱 I’m currently learning Computer / Electrical Engineering and Computer Science at Duke University!
+-  I’m currently learning Computer / Electrical Engineering and Computer Science at Duke University!
-- 💞️ I’m looking to find an exciting internship for Summer 2023 to further develop my field!
+-  I’m looking to find an exciting internship for Summer 2023 to further develop my field!
 - 📫 You can reach me at eric.xie989@gmail.com or eric.xie@duke.edu!